WesBelmont/rollmode-toggle/readme.md

-This module adds keybindings to quickly switch the chat roll mode from any screen.
+Add keybindings to quickly switch the chat roll mode from any screen.
 A notification will appear when the roll mode is changed using a keybind (can be disabled).

 Using toggle mode will switch between Public and the mode desired.